NiceJokeify/Data-Representation-Project-2015/README.md

 I will show below an example of **URL** that could be responsible for this.

+**NOTE:** URL's with ID are only available to system administrators or people that have previously logged in to their accounts providing that their accounts are with special rights.
+Ordinary User will not be able to do anything without obtaining privilege option.

 **URL:** ```http://irishprisons.ie/commitals/2/addyear```  *2 = ID of the table, this will direct the admin to this specific table*

 First **request will be sent** to add a year column to the table.